encode/uvicorn/docs/deployment.md

     Incorrectly trusting other clients can lead to malicious actors spoofing their apparent client address to your application.

 For more informations see [`ProxyHeadersMiddleware`](https://github.com/encode/uvicorn/blob/master/uvicorn/middleware/proxy_headers.py)
+### Client Port

+Currently if the `ProxyHeadersMiddleware` is able to retrieve a trusted client value then the client's port will be set to `0`.
+This is because port information is lost when using these headers.

 ### UNIX Domain Sockets (UDS)